-Lentilky, the iconic multi-colored, sugar-coated chocolates are no longer going to be produced in the Czech Republic.
+Lentilky, the iconic multi-colored, sugar-coated chocolates are no longer produced in the Czech Republic.

 Vratislav Janda, the company’s director of corporate affairs, told Radiožurnál: “We are unifying the recipe between Lentilky and Smarties, which means that there will be less sugar and more chocolate in Lentilky, which was based on consumer tests.”

-Janda also revealed that Nestle wants to pack Lentils in paper packaging, which is technologically demanding and cannot be produced in the Czech Republic but can in Hamburg.
+Janda also revealed that Nestle will pack Lentils in paper packaging, which is technologically demanding and cannot be produced in the Czech Republic but can in Hamburg.

 Outside of Europe, Nestlé’s largest production facility for Smarties is in Toronto, Canada, where Nestlé has been manufacturing products since 1918.